mxstbr/mxstbr.com/pages/thoughts/my-dream-styling-react-apps.md

 Look closely, there are some interesting things going on:

+- Simple composition of styles
+- Statically typed styles
 - Enforced consistency via a built-in scale
 - Per-value media queries
-- Simple composition of styles
-- Statically typed styles
 - Moving styles around is easy
 - Minimal abstraction
 - It's learn once, write anywhere just like React
 - Only for folks with JS experience

-Let's examine the tradeoffs!
+Let's examine the benefits and tradeoffs!

 ### Style Objects

 Compared to strings (a la styled-components), objects are easier to compose and statically analyse, but are less friendly to JavaScript newbies and have a learning curve.

-I prefer objects.
+I have started to prefer objects.

-> Note for context: my team consists of people who know JavaScript and can handle the learning curve.

 ### Prop Based

-Second, you'll notice that I'm passing the style object to a prop called `styles`.
-Why a prop and not the familiar `styled.x` API or even a `withStyles` HOC?
+Second, you'll notice that I'm passing the style object to a prop of the element.
+Why a prop and not the familiar `styled.x` API or a `withStyles` HOC?

 With a prop, copy and pasting JSX around is easy and creating [style components](http://style-components.com) (not a typo) is simple since everything is based on standard React components, i.e. functions.

-You have all the benefits of the `styled.x` API too!
+This simple abstraction can support everything, including adapting based on props and state, extending styles and global theming.

+#### `styles` vs. `css`

 I called it `styles` vs. the currently more common `css` because that makes it learn once, write anywhere just like React itself.
-Styling your React Native or React VR apps with a `css` prop doesn't make much sense since they don't support CSS.
+Styling your React Native or React VR apps with a `css` prop doesn't make sense since they don't support CSS.

-#### Inline Styles?

-No, this is not inline styles.
+#### Are these inline styles?

-Inline styles are imperformant when used across an app.
-Compiling to actual CSS that's injected into the DOM is faster, much faster.
+They could be, but are not.
+Inline styles are less performant than compiling to CSS and injecting it into the CSSOM.

 ### Built-in Scale

 Rather than specifying arbitrary values (`margin: '16px'` or `margin: 16`), only values from 1 to 10 can be specified.
-There is a global scale (e.g. 4-based: `4px 8px 16px 32px 64px...` 4 * 2 ^ n) and the value defines which step on the scale is used.
-For example, `margin: 2` mean you have an `8px` margin.
+There is a global scale, e.g. 4-based: `4px 8px 16px 32px 64px...` (`4 * 2 ^ n`), and the value defines which step on the scale is used.
+For example, `margin: 2` would result in a `8px` margin.

-Automatic consistency!

-All your spacing is now based on a single scale, so it'll always look proportional.
-You no longer decide between `3px`, `4px` and `5px` margin (which are all the same anyway), you decide between three steps on the scale, each of which makes a big difference.
-There's always a winner!
+All your spacing is now based on a the same scale, so it'll always look proportional.
+You no longer decide between `3px`, `4px` and `5px` margin (which are all the same anyway), you decide between three widely different steps on the scale.

-TK: Color scale
+The same thing is true for colors, rather than allowing any hex/rgb value there is a global set of colors with names, and you pass the color name rather than a raw value.

+Automatic consistency throughout your whole application!

 > TODO: ugly escape hatch for edge cases? maybe `import { __raw }; { margin: __raw('13px') };`

 ### Responsive Values

-Rather than using media queries we should allow making each property responsive a la facepaint with mobile-first values (i.e. `min-width: xyz` rather than `max-width`).
+Rather than using media queries each property can be responsive (a la facepaint) with mobile-first values.

 Again there is a global scale for media queries (e.g. `0px 768px 1200px 2400px`), and specifying `margin: [1, 2]` would mean that anything above 768px has a margin of 8px and everything below a margin of 4px.
-Easy responsiveness ftw!
+Need to make a grid of things a column on mobile? `flexDirection: ['column', 'row']`!

 > TODO: Maybe the prop should accept an array to allow swapping out all values? `styles={[mobile, desktop]}`, or maybe that should merge styles? not sure